mikewlange/Kettle--A-Tpot-fork-for-GPU-AI/README.md

 I love tpot conceptualy! it's an old hat for most though.
 Especially financial forcasting.
 In the machine learning world, all we do is write algos to create algos.
 As a code monkey at a hedge fund, you'd be fired if you decided with your brain an SVM is better than a bayesian classifier.
 Right or wrong.

-But it's nice to see a more generic implimentation of a genetic algo w/ sklearn.
-Well done.

-But this old dog needs some new tricks for real use.
-Must take advantage of CUDA/Torch framework and NVIDIA GPUs.
-So you can let it do its work for days, not years.

-The datasets needed are a bit more plug and play and not specific to sklearn.
-Forgiving.

 But never forget, Garbage in Gabage out.

-All code will be in a new repo under a new name not to confuse as they will be absolutly different code bases.
-However, respect is due when you use an idea.
-Always.
+--------------

 Thanks to [Computational Genetics Lab](http://epistasis.org) for the original code with funding from the [NIH](http://www.nih.gov).
 Cheers.

-Don't worry practical AI engineers.
-Code is on the way!

---------------

 Master status: [![Master Build Status](https://travis-ci.org/rhiever/tpot.svg?branch=master)](https://travis-ci.org/rhiever/tpot)
 [![Master Code Health](https://landscape.io/github/rhiever/tpot/master/landscape.svg?style=flat)](https://landscape.io/github/rhiever/tpot/master)